rstropek/htl-leo-csharp-4/exercises/9100-corona-stats/readme.md

 * Use C#'s `HttpClient` to read CSV files from the internet.
 Make sure to read [the related documentation page](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests) for using `HttpClient` in ASP.NET Core (the [*Basic usage* pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests#basic-usage) is sufficient for this homework).

 * Consider [*ng2-charts*](https://github.com/valor-software/ng2-charts) for charts in Angular.

+* Embed your Angular app using one of the following methods:
+  * [Enable CORS](https://docs.microsoft.com/en-us/aspnet/core/security/cors) if you want to run Angular and your Web API on different ports on *localhost*.
+  * [Serve static files in web root](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files) and copy your Angular app's build result into the web root folder.
+  * Include a [Single Page app (SPA)](https://github.com/softawaregmbh/consulting-netcore-microservices-sample/blob/504fab7e4199b16a84129539463f9a1b506c5022/NetCoreMicroserviceSample/NetCoreMicroserviceSample.Api/Startup.cs#L208) proxy in your ASP.NET Core project so you access your Angular app indirectly through the ASP.NET Core app (recommended approach for this homework).